Skip to content

 White V-Flat used as a posing table with a black V-Flat as part of the background.

-To create a split backdrop going from black to white, he used a five-foot octabox with a black V-Flat covering the front half of the octa.
-A gridded beauty dish provided the key light to camera left “creating either split light or Rembrandt lighting depending on where her face is.”
+To set up a split backdrop from black to white, Jeff went with a five-foot octabox and placed a black V-Flat over the front half of it.
+The key light, a gridded beauty dish, was positioned on camera left, “creating either split light or Rembrandt lighting, depending on where her face is.”

-If you’re new to lighting: the key light is the main light for the scene.
-In today’s example, it’s the gridded beauty dish lighting Caroline’s face and shirt.
-Grids are basically fancy flags for your softbox.
-In this lighting setup, Jeff is using the grid to direct the light toward Caroline and keep it from spilling onto the black backdrop behind her.
+New to lighting?
+The key light is the main source of illumination in the scene.
+In this case, it’s the gridded beauty dish lighting up Caroline’s face and shirt.
+Grids are basically just fancy flags for your softbox.
+In this setup, Jeff uses the grid to channel the light toward Caroline while keeping it from spilling onto the black backdrop behind her.

-After testing the scene with just the five-foot background octa and the beauty dish, a third light was needed to pop Caroline’s right side off the dark backdrop.
-Outfitted in a black, long-sleeved shirt, her right side blended into the shadows of the black V-Flat behind her.
+After testing the setup with just the five-foot octabox and the beauty dish, Jeff realized he needed a third light to make Caroline’s right side stand out against the dark backdrop.
+Wearing a black long-sleeved shirt, her right side tended to blend into the shadows of the black V-Flat behind her.

 To separate Caroline’s dark shirt from the dark backdrop, Jeff brought in a three-foot octabox to camera left, behind the beauty dish.
 (Normally, he’d use a strip box, but went with an octa since it was already set up from a previous shoot.)
 Because the three-foot octa didn’t have a grid, Jeff feathered it away from the background and toward Caroline, enabling him to keep the black part of the background dark and the overall portrait high contrast.
 Feathering is simply turning the entire light modifier away from the area you don’t want lit.